nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Deleting all the expense items of a certain currency: `delete`

-Delete expense items of the same currency
+Delete expense items of the same currency.

 Format: `delete expenses currency/<currency>`